danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="bots.setBotMenuButton.html" name="bots.setBotMenuButton">Sets the menu button action » for a given user or for all users: bots.setBotMenuButton</a>

-* <a href="messages.hidePeerSettingsBar.html" name="messages.hidePeerSettingsBar">Should be called after the user hides the report spam/add as contact bar of a new chat, effectively prevents the user from executing the actions specified in the peer's settings: messages.hidePeerSettingsBar</a>
+* <a href="messages.hidePeerSettingsBar.html" name="messages.hidePeerSettingsBar">Should be called after the user hides the report spam/add as contact bar of a new chat, effectively prevents the user from executing the actions specified in the action bar »: messages.hidePeerSettingsBar</a>

 * <a href="messages.togglePeerTranslations.html" name="messages.togglePeerTranslations">Show or hide the real-time chat translation popup for a certain chat: messages.togglePeerTranslations</a>